ursa1minor/nc-tech-test/README.md

 ## Tools, Libraries and frameworks

-An app skeleton is provided for your convenience.
-It consists of the following tools:
+An app skeleton is provided, which includes the following tools:

 - Express
 - Jest for unit/integration testing